Craft Room Organization: tips for creating craft spaces from a pro organizer (& crafter)

 Storage cabinets (Amazon)

-My relaxing stuff – which I highly recommend! ?
+My relaxing, creative stuff – which I highly recommend!

 Whew!
 Thanks for sticking with me to the end!
 There was a lot to cover in today’s post.
-So, I hope I’ve given you some good ideas on how to get your craft room organized as well as ways to create a designated crafting space in your home so you can spend more time doing the crafts you love!
+So, I hope I’ve given you some good ideas on how to get your craft room organized.
+As well as ways to create a designated crafting space in your home.
+That way, you can spend more time doing the crafts you love!

 Remember, leave me a comment and tell me about what kind of crafting you do.
 I really do want to know!